On Crypto

 I'm most interested in talent, trust, privacy, and the future.

-I'm also currently thinking about cryptography, the process of becoming, the history of technolgy, and the culture of technology.
+I'm also currently thinking about cryptography, the process of becoming, the history of technology, and the culture of technology.

 You can follow me on Twitter.